-As shown in Figure 3.3.30, for other mobile sources the largest TSP contributors in 2019 are Agriculture/forestry/fisheries (1A4c), Navigation (1A3d) and Industry (1A2f) with emission shares of 39 %, 27 % and 21 %, respectively.
+As shown in Figure 3.3.30, for other mobile sources the largest TSP contributors in 2020 are Agriculture/forestry/fisheries (1A4c), Navigation (1A3d) and Industry (1A2f) with emission shares of 33 %, 27 % and 15 %, respectively.
 The remaining sectors: Railways (1A3c), Civil aviation (1A3a), Other (1A5), Commercial/Institutional (1A4a) and Residential (1A4b) represent only minor emission sources.

-The 1985-2019 TSP emissions for navigation and fisheries are determined by the fuel consumption fluctuations in these years, and the development of the emission factors, which to a major extent is a function of the fuel type and fuel sulphur content.
-With fuel consumption being at a rather constant level for 1985-2019 (Figure 3.3.9), the emission development for Agriculture/forestry is mainly determined by the gradually reducing emission factors over the time period.
+The 1985-2020 TSP emissions for navigation and fisheries are determined by the fuel consumption fluctuations in these years, and the development of the emission factors, which to a major extent is a function of the fuel type and fuel sulphur content.